murrayds/ualbany_cinf_131/assignments/assignment-5.md

 # TODO: Set your working directory
 # Option 1: Use the menu (Session > Set Working Directory > Choose Directory)
-# Option 2: Uncomment ONE of the lines below and update the path to match where you saved the TSV file
+# Option 2: Uncomment ONE of the lines below and update the path to match where you saved the file
 # setwd("C:/Users/YourName/Documents/CINF131")  # Windows example
 # setwd("/Users/YourName/Documents/CINF131")     # Mac example

 # Check your working directory
 getwd()

-# List files in your working directory to confirm the TSV is there
+# List files in your working directory to confirm the file is there
-# You should see "customer_personality.tsv" in the output
+# You should see "customers.xlsx" in the output
 list.files()

+# TODO - load the readxl library
+# Be sure that the readxl library is installed.
+# If the following line gives an error, then run install.packages("readxl") in the console
+library(readxl)

 # TODO: Load the dataset
-# TSV files use tabs instead of commas, so we use read.delim()
+# The file is in a .xlsx spreadsheet

-customer_data <- read.delim("[your file name here]")
+customer_data <- read_excel("[your file name here]", sheet = 1)

 # Explore the dataset
 head(customer_data)